aevl/OOLanguageComparison/comparison.md

 ### 13. Null/nil references
  ##### Which does the language use? (null/nil/etc)
+ Both Java and C# use null.

  ##### Does the language have features for handling null/nil references?
+ Java: Has null-ignore invocation and null-safe types.
+ C#: Has a null-conditional operator that tests for null before performing member access.

 ### 14. Errors and exception handling